alexhumphreys/idrall/README.md

 Type checking and inference (aka synthesis) in Dhall is covered by [these rules](https://github.com/dhall-lang/dhall-lang/blob/master/standard/type-inference.md).
 The rules are implemented here using a technique called Normalisation by Evaluation (NbE).
 It is described in [this paper by David Christiansen](http://davidchristiansen.dk/tutorials/implementing-types-hs.pdf), and was also used by [@AndrasKovaks](https://github.com/AndrasKovacs) in [their branch](https://github.com/dhall-lang/dhall-haskell/commits/nbe-elaboration) on `dhall-Haskell` (I found [this commit](https://github.com/dhall-lang/dhall-haskell/commit/627a6cdea0170336ff08de34851d8bdf5180571d) particularly useful).

 The general idea of NbE is that you have a data structure that represents the raw syntax Language, which is called `Expr` here.
-Expressions can be literals (`3`, `True`), types (`Natural`, `Bool`, `Type`), functions, builtins, operators, etc. You evaluate the `Expr` to a data structure that only represents expressions that cannot be reduced further￼, called `Value` here.
+Expressions can be literals (`3`, `True`), types (`Natural`, `Bool`, `Type`), functions, builtins, operators, etc. You evaluate the `Expr` to a data structure that only represents expressions that cannot be reduced further, called `Value` here.
 Eg, the expression `True && False` can be represented in an `Expr`, but as a `Value` would be reduced to `False`.

 To convert a `Value` back to an `Expr` is called "reading back" or "quoting".